encoredev/encore/docs/tutorials/rest-api.md

 In this tutorial you will create a REST API for a URL Shortener service.

+In a few short minutes, you'll learn how to:

+* Create REST APIs with Encore
+* Use PostgreSQL databases
+* Create and run tests

 REST APIs are resource-oriented, meaning that we start by identifying the resources our app needs and designing an URL hierarchy based on them.
 For our URL Shortener we’ll have just a single resource: the URL.

 Our API structure will be: